jasonwhite/rudolfs/README.md

    project names in the URL and they are automatically created.
 If two projects share many LFS objects, have them use the same URL to save on storage space.

+The back-end storage code is very modular and composable.
+PRs for implementing other storage back-ends are welcome.
+If you begin working on this, please let us know by submitting an issue.

+## Non-Features

+ - There is no client authentication.
+This is meant to be run in an internal network with clients you trust, not on the internet with malicious actors.

 ## Running It

 ### Generate an encryption key